IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 - [`eslint-plugin-eslint-comments`](https://github.com/mysticatea/eslint-plugin-eslint-comments) - A plugin that provides rules relating to ESLint comments.
 - [`eslint-plugin-import`](https://github.com/benmosher/eslint-plugin-import) - Required as a peer dependency for `eslint-config-airbnb-base`.
 - [`eslint-plugin-jsdoc`](https://github.com/gajus/eslint-plugin-jsdoc) - A plugin that provides rules for [JSDoc](https://en.wikipedia.org/wiki/JSDoc).
-- [`eslint-plugin-no-implicit-map-set-loops`](https://github.com/Zamiell/eslint-plugin-no-implicit-map-set-loops) - A plugin that prevents unsafe iteration.
 - [`eslint-plugin-no-type-assertion`](https://github.com/Dremora/eslint-plugin-no-type-assertion) - A plugin that detects type assertions.
+(In the standard config, these rules are not turned on automatically, but they are extremely useful in certain specific contexts.)
 - [`eslint-plugin-only-warn`](https://github.com/bfanger/eslint-plugin-only-warn) - A plugin that turns all errors to warnings.
 - [`eslint-plugin-sort-exports`](https://github.com/jrdrg/eslint-plugin-sort-exports) - A plugin that allows exports to be sorted alphabetically.
+(In the standard config, these rules are not turned on automatically, but they are extremely useful in certain specific contexts.)
 - [`prettier`](https://github.com/prettier/prettier) - This is the main code formatter, as explained above.
 - [`prettier-plugin-organize-imports`](https://github.com/simonhaenisch/prettier-plugin-organize-imports) - A plugin used because Prettier will not organize imports automatically.
 (It has no configuration and is automatically applied to Prettier if it is installed.)
 - [`ts-prune`](https://github.com/nadeesha/ts-prune) - A tool to look for unused exports, which catches bugs that the `import/no-unused-modules` rule cannot find.